Skip to content

 On desktop: Click Profile > Settings > Audio quality > set Streaming quality to Very High

-According to Spotify’s audio settings page, Very High uses 320 kbps (Premium only), while High uses 160 kbps and works for Free users too.
-We recommend setting it to High if you’re on a slower connection.
+Spotify’s audio settings page confirms that Very High runs at 320 kbps for Premium users, while High streams at 160 kbps and works for Free accounts too.
+We recommend High on slower or intermittent connections, since it leaves enough headroom to absorb a brief dip without buffering.

-If you’ve been thinking about alternatives to Spotify, audio quality and offline playback are two of the biggest differences between platforms.
+If you’ve been weighing alternatives to Spotify, audio quality and offline playback are two of the biggest gaps between platforms.

 #Contacting Spotify Support

-If you’ve tried every fix on this list and songs still skip, the problem is likely on Spotify’s end.
-Server-side outages and regional catalog issues are more common than most people realize.
-Check Downdetector’s Spotify page to see if other users are reporting the same issue.
-If the outage is confirmed, all you can do is wait.
+If you’ve worked through every fix on this list and the skipping continues, the issue is likely on Spotify’s end.
+Server-side outages and regional catalog changes happen more often than most people assume.
+Check Downdetector’s Spotify page to see whether other users are reporting the same behavior.
+If an outage is confirmed, waiting it out is usually the only option.

-For account-specific bugs, open a support ticket through the Spotify app by going to Settings > Help > Contact Us.
-Include your device model, OS version, and a description of when the skipping happens.
+For account-specific bugs, open a ticket through the Spotify app: Settings > Help > Contact Us.
+Attach your device model, OS version, app version, and a clear description of when the skipping happens (specific tracks, specific playlists, time of day).

 #Bottom Line

-If none of these fixes help, contact Spotify Support directly.
-The issue might be on their end.
+If none of the eight fixes help, contact Spotify Support.
+The trouble is probably on their side, not yours.

 #Frequently Asked Questions